ricardojoserf/SharpNado/README.md

 - [SharpCovertTube](https://github.com/ricardojoserf/SharpCovertTube): Youtube as covert-channel - Control Windows systems remotely and execute commands by uploading videos to Youtube

 - [SharpEA](https://github.com/ricardojoserf/SharpEA): Read, write and delete Extended Attributes (EAs) within NTFS, to hide malicious payloads

+- [SharpNtdllOverwrite](https://github.com/ricardojoserf/SharpNtdllOverwrite): Overwrite ntdll.dll ".text" section to bypass API hooking.
+Getting the clean ntdll.dll from disk, Knowndlls folder, a debugged process or a URL

 - [SharpSelfDelete](https://github.com/ricardojoserf/Sharpselfdelete): PoC to self-delete a binary in C#.
 The process continues but the .exe file is removed from disk